 AACAP Fact Sheet on Cost Effectiveness of Prevention and Early Intervention

 AACAP Advocacy Toolkit on Scope of Practice (AACAP log-in required)

 AACAP Advocacy Toolkit on Counseling Patients about Firearms (AACAP log-in required)

 Community Advocacy for Psychiatry Residents

 Incorporating Advocacy into Residency and Beyond

 Autism Spectrum Disorders for PCPs

-Contact Sourav Sengupta at email@example.com or Liz DiLauro at firstname.lastname@example.org with any questions or concerns about getting involved with AACAP advocacy efforts or starting your own advocacy projects.
+Contact Sourav Sengupta at firstname.lastname@example.org or AACAP's Assistant Director for Grassroots Advocacy, Bryan Shuy, at email@example.com with any questions or concerns about getting involved with AACAP advocacy efforts or starting your own advocacy projects.